Workshops

 Terms like surrealism and magical realism are most often used to describe works of fiction, but what about the inherent magic, wonderment, and time travel of our true, lived experiences?
 In this generative class, we will discuss alternate realities, hypothetical what if’s and ways of perhapsing into the surreality of our everyday lives.
 We will focus on isolation and compression, and on finding the narrative heat and emotional potency in our memories, our selves, and all the selves we’ve been.
 We’ll talk magical objects, the electricity of sensory experiences, and forge new pathways and connections between seemingly disparate ideas.
 The scaffolding behind short published work (sent in advance) will serve as blueprints for our discussion and in class writing exercises.

-Poetry with Solmaz Sharif
+Poetry with John Keene

 Description TBA

-Writing the Luso/a Experience with Katherine Vaz
+Writing the Luso Experience with Chris Feliciano Arnold

 Monday